Bhoovi333/product-landing-page/README.md

+# REACT

+SO, hi everyone This is the first project I made by using REACT .
+I statred learning react through projects, This is the first one, not as fancy as product landing pages are,but covering initials of react.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.